The Sculptor (comics): Development

-Publication

 McCloud spent five years developing the book.
 He began by making a complete rough outline, to which he made repeated revisions until he was satisfied, and went through four drafts over the first two years.
 The 496-page book appeared from First Second Books on February 3, 2015.

-McCloud accompanied the book's publication with a worldwide promotional tour, beginning in the US and followed by Europe with planned visits to mid-year North American festivals including the MoCCA Festival, the Toronto Comic Arts Festival, and the San Diego Comic-Con.
+McCloud accompanied the book's publication with a worldwide promotional tour, beginning in the US and followed by Europe with planned visits to mid-year North American festivals including the MoCCA Festival, the Toronto Comic Arts Festival, and San Diego Comic-Con.

 Reception

 The Sculptor's publication drew widespread attention in mainstream media; reviews appeared in such newspapers as The New York Times, the Los Angeles Times, and The Guardian.

 An advance review in Publishers Weekly stated, "McCloud's epic generates magic and makes an early play for graphic novel of the year."
 M G. Lord at the Los Angeles Times praised the artwork and called McCloud a "master of pacing", but "could not connect emotionally to the love story".
 James Martin at The Telegraph called McCloud "a master at work" in the book, and gave it four stars out of five.
 Tim Martin at The Guardian called the artwork "wonderfully affecting", and called the story "inventive and touching ... compelling proof that McCloud can walk the walk as well as talking the talk".